SUPERCILEX/clipboard-history/README.md

 ## Project breakdown

-Each submodule contains its own README with details on how to use it.
+Each submodule contains its own README with details on the submodule.

 - `/`
   - [`cli/`](cli): The Ringboard Command Line Interface contains tools for working with the